koopa31/SegSRGAN/README.md

 processed must be stored in a CSV file.
 Warning – It is mandatory to respect exactly the same shape for the given step and patch.
 Weights parameter.
-The implementation of the algorithm allows one two use two different kinds of
+The implementation of the algorithm allows one to use two different kinds of
 weights:

 * The weights we have already trained.